laravel/docs/mocking.md

         }
     }

+By default, the `fake` method will delete all files in its temporary directory.
+If you would like to keep these files, you may use the "persistentFake" method instead.
 For more information on testing file uploads, you may consult the [HTTP testing documentation's information on file uploads](/docs/{{version}}/http-tests#testing-file-uploads).

-> {tip} By default, the `fake` method will delete all files in its temporary directory.
-If you would like to keep these files, you may use the "persistentFake" method instead.

-> {tip} The `image` method requires the [GD extension](https://www.php.net/manual/en/book.image.php).
+> {note} The `image` method requires the [GD extension](https://www.php.net/manual/en/book.image.php).

 <a name="interacting-with-time"></a>
 ## Interacting With Time